-If you look closely in the video below, you can see that the finished coconut butter has an off-white, almost golden colour.
-It’s because I used toasted shredded coconut in that batch – by accident.
+If you look closely at the video below, you can see that the finished coconut butter has an off-white, almost golden colour.
+It's because I used toasted shredded coconut in that batch - by accident.

 I made my own shredded coconut from fresh coconuts and had the oven a little too warm for drying the shredded coconut.
 So it turned into toasted coconut which actually gives the coconut butter a deep and rich flavour.